iterativ/angularjs-pdf-offline-demo/README.md

 ## How to run

-This application is based on the Yeoman [AngularJS generator](https://github.com/yeoman/generator-angular)
+This application uses the python flask server as a backend.
+In the frontend the AngularJS library is used.
+You need to execute the following steps to make the sample application work on your machine:

+1. Install the needed python libraries:

+    > pip install -r env/dev/dev.pip

-1. Install the grunt and bower dependencies:
+2. Install the grunt and bower dependencies:

     > npm install
     > bower install

-2. Run the local flask server:
+3. Run the local flask server:

     > grunt serve